Oxidation annealing effects on the spin-glass-like magnetism and appearance of superconductivity in T*-type La$_{1-x/2}$Eu$_{1-x/2}$Sr$_x$CuO$_4$ (0.14 $\leq x \leq$ 0.28): Discussion

-There are three possible oxygen sites, which induces random potential on the CuO$_2$ plane: (i) apical oxygen site, (ii) oxygen site in the CuO$_2$ plane and (iii) interstitial oxygen site.
+There are three possible oxygen sites, which induces random potential on the CuO$_2$ plane~\cite{Sawa1989, Izumi1989, Border1990}: (i) apical oxygen site, (ii) oxygen site in the CuO$_2$ plane and (iii) interstitial oxygen site.
 The elongation of c-lattice constant after oxidation annealing suggests the insertion of oxygen between the CuO$_2$ planes, supporting the case (i) and (iii).
 It was indicated that the effect of local disorder on $T_{\rm c}$ was more marked in T*-type cuprates than in other single-layer ones, because of the shorter distance between Cu and apical oxygens~\cite{Kakeshita2009}.
 By the same reason, the disorder due to apical oxygen in T*-type cuprates could more markedly affect the spin and electric correlations on the CuO$_2$ planes.
 The effect of disorder at the interstitial oxygen sites, which are away from the CuO$_2$ plane, could be negligible.
 Thus, the main reason for the variation in magnetism due to oxidation annealing is most likely related to the apical oxygen.
+From a viewpoint of carrier localization, the number of effective mobile carriers as well as the mobility are considered to be lower than those in LSCO with the comparable $x$.
+The larger localization effect of hole carriers possibly result into the broad SG phase in AS LESCO.